Enrolled agent

-In the United States of America, an Enrolled Agent (EA) is a tax advisor, who is a federally authorized tax practitioner which is empowered by the U.S. Department of the Treasury.
-Enrolled Agents represent taxpayers before the Internal Revenue Service (IRS) for tax issues that include audits, collections. and appeals.
+In the United States of America, an Enrolled Agent (EA) is a tax advisor, specifically a federally authorized tax practitioner who, after passing a 3-part Special Enrollment Examination, has been licensed and empowered by the Internal Revenue Service, a division of the United States Department of the Treasury.
+Enrolled Agents, acting as attorneys-in-fact, may represent taxpayers before the Internal Revenue Service (IRS) for any and all tax matters.
+This is in addition to providing traditional tax preparation, filing, and transmittal services.

 Enrolled Agent status is the highest credential awarded by the IRS.
-The EA credential is recognized across all 50 U.S. states.
-Attorneys and certified public accountants (CPAs) are licensed on a state by state basis.
 According to the National Association of Enrolled Agents, there are approximately 87,000 practicing EAs in the United States.
+An active Enrolled Agent listing can be obtained from the IRS website.
+The agency updates this list twice a year, usually in the months of March and September.

 History

 The position of Enrolled Agent was created as a reaction to fraudulent war loss claims in the wake of the American Civil War with roots tracing back to the General Deficiency Act of July 7, 1884, or General Deficiency Appropriation Bill (H.R.
 2735), also known as the "Horse Act of 1884", which was signed into law by President Chester A. Arthur on July 7, 1884.
 After the Civil War, many citizens faced difficulties in settling claims with the government for property confiscated for use in the war effort.
 As a result, Congress endowed enrolled agents with the power of advocacy to prepare claims against the government.
 From 1884 through the early 20th century, this statute remained largely unchanged.

 When the Revenue Act of 1913 was passed, signed into law by President Woodrow Wilson on October 3, 1913, the scope of the Enrolled Agent was expanded to include claims for monetary relief for citizens whose taxes had become inequitable.
 As income, estate, gift and other sources of tax collections became more complex, the role of the Enrolled Agent increased to include the preparation of the many tax forms that were required.
 As a result of this complexity, audits became more prevalent and the enrolled agent role evolved into taxpayer representation, promulgating a series of statutes which were combined into a single Treasury Department Circular on February 19, 1921, known as Circular 230, to address "the laws and regulations governing the recognition of agents, attorneys, and other persons representing claimants before the Treasury Department and offices thereof."